Scary Halloween Food You've Never Considered

 Holy Night of Indigestion, Bat Man!

-Of course, the scariest foods are those made by someone that simply does nto know how to cook!
-As Joe Flaherty as the Count - Count Floyd - on Second City TV's movie time segment used to splutter - That's REAL scary, Kids!"
+Of course, the scariest foods are those made by someone that simply does not know how to cook -- for example, the gentleman that dyed a yellow cake black and cooked popcorn into it!
+We did not like that one very much.
+As Joe Flaherty as Count Floyd from Second City TV's movie time segment used to splutter - That's REAL scary, Kids!"

 Atomic Green Punch

 fMade by Jack Pumpkin’s mad scientists visiting in Bobby Boris Picket’s laboratory, just for you.

 - 12 oz Can if frozen orange juice – partially thawed

 - 12 oz Can of Frozen white grape juice – partially thawed

 - 1 2-litre bottle of 7-Up or Tonic Water [for an adult party, use Half Vodka, Half 7-Up for an Atomic Vodka-Seven]

 - 1 Pint of green or yellow Sherbet (lemon, lime, or combination)